sonjek/mouse-stay-up/README.md

 This lightweight application is designed to prevent your computer from entering sleep mode by periodically moving the cursor when it detects periods of inactivity.
+Additionally, the program allows you to disable the keyboard programmatically (MacOS only).

 ## Installation from source